 Before you start shopping for a generator to run your 50-amp camper, you have to record your normal appliance or power usage during your RV camping trips.

-Once you determine which appliances you run, how often you use them, and which ones you run at the same time, you can then figure out how many watts of power is necessary to keep your 50-amp RV running when boondocking or if campground power goes out.
+Once you determine which appliances you run, how often you use them, and which ones you run at the same time, you can then figure out how many watts of power are necessary to keep your 50-amp RV running when boondocking or if campground power goes out.

 You also need to ask yourself what your goal is if you need to run the generator.

 Your camping style plays a crucial role in what size RV generator you need.
-For example, people who love boondocking will require a larger unit than someone who sticks to RV park shore power and only needs a backup power source for emergency use.
+For example, people who love boondocking require a larger unit than someone who sticks to RV park shore power and only needs a backup power source for emergency use.

 You want to buy a generator that will meet or exceed the maximum wattage you typically use when running your RV appliances, keeping in mind those you run simultaneously.